blackrhinoceros/PennSecurity/Read_me_ELK.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-_PUBLIC IP Address from home terminal_
+_PUBLIC IP Address from the home terminal_

 Machines within the network can only be accessed by the Jump Box Provisioner: Public IP 40.88.33.94 , VNET IP 10.0.0.4